abdullah-warraich23/UTDautomation/README.md

-# automation_StudyGen
+# UTD Automation (Selenium)
-This project contains automated scripts for StudyGen. the scripts initially follow a linear
+This project contains automated scripts for UTD.